debkr/geo_loc/README.md

 # GEO JavaScript Writer 1.0.0 (GeoJS100.py)

 This second program is very simple.
-It selects all records from the database, ignores any records where latitude and/or longitude are null, and populates the remaining records to a JavaScript file in the form of a list of lists:
+It selects all records from the database, ignores any records where latitude and/or longitude are null, and populates the remaining records to a JavaScript file in a JSON data format as an array of arrays:

 geoData = [<br>
 [{latitude-string},{longitude-string}, {location-string-contained within single quotes}],<br>